 The legislative proposal (COM(2016) 685) was presented on 25 October 2016.
 It falls under the consultation procedure (2016/0337(CNS)).
-In the European Parliament, the proposal has been assigned to the Economic & Monetary Affairs Committee (ECON - rapporteur: Paul Tang, S&D, the Netherlands), with an opinion expected from the Legal Affairs Committee (JURI - rapporteur Evelyn Regner, S&D, Austria).
-The ECON committee organised a public hearing on 3 May.
-The draft report is expected in the beginning of July, with a vote in committee in December.
-The vote in plenary is planned for January or February 2018.
+In the European Parliament, the proposal was assigned to the Economic and Monetary Affairs Committee (ECON - rapporteur: Paul Tang, S&D, the Netherlands), with an opinion from the Legal Affairs Committee (JURI - rapporteur Evelyn Regner, S&D, Austria).
+The Internal Market and Consumer Protection Committee decided not to give an opinion.